 Tips for your Extra Curricular Programme

 - It needs to be inclusive.
 If you have a policy that everyone needs to be Grade 5 and do an audition then you are unlikely to reach that many people.
 Some schools are lucky and have lots of people that fit that criteria, but here in Windsor it is different.
 My Orchestra meet twice a week at 7.45 a.m.
 Early eh!
 Why that early I hear you say.
 Well if I try and do it after school I will have to compete with sport or revision sessions – who do you think is going to win that battle.
 Anyway, that was an aside.
 My orchestra is open to everyone.
 If you can hold an instrument and you prepared to get that at that time then you are in.
 So if they are all there I have 85 boys, nearly 10% of the school in one room.
 It is exciting and fun.
 The repertoire is accessible and fun and it is completely inclusive.
 Choir is the same.
-I run on the premise that if students are prepared to be there and turn up then I am prepared to make sure it works for them.
+If students are prepared to be there and turn up then I am prepared to make sure it works for them.

 - Make it worthwhile – you need a goal, a concert or event.
 Make sure that you have a termly or even half termly concert so that students are always working towards something and parents see the benefits.